- All golfers in their 20’s and 30’s are eligible to compete. Play with people your age!

 - Range finders and electronic measuring devices are allowed as long as they don’t measure slope or wind

-- City Tour events are riding events (carts included in greens fee cost)
+- City Tour tournaments are riding tournaments (carts included in entry fee)

-- *If a team brings 4 people to an event but the player is unable to complete the round for any reason, partial scores will be taken and all final holes will receive an automatic Triple Bogey.
-In the event a player DNS to an event, his or her partner’s score will still count as the pair total, and can contribute to the top two pairs.
+- *If a team brings 4 people to a tournament but the player is unable to complete the round for any reason, partial scores will be taken and all final holes will receive an automatic Triple Bogey.
+In the event a player DNS to an tournament, his or her partner’s score will still count as the pair total, and can contribute to the top two pairs.

 - 1st Place – 6 Points*